zcagdasgurbuz/CSE455FINAL/README.md

-# BIRD CLASSIFICATION CHALLENGE by ZGURBUZ & SSHAHI
+# Bird Classification Challenge by ZGURBUZ & SSHAHI

-## TASK
+## Task

 Our objective is to develop a machine learning model capable of classifying 555 bird species and compete in [the Kaggle Competition](https://www.kaggle.com/competitions/birds23wi "Birds Birds Birds Are they real?")